yz-jz/Traffic-incidents-ELT-pipeline/README.md

 - Partitioning & Clustering for Performance Optimization:

-    - Partitioning: Tables are partitioned by incident start_time to improve query efficiency.
+    - Partitioning: Tables are partitioned by incident start_time to improve query efficiency, allowing BigQuery to reduce data scans to relevant partitions.
-    - Clustering: Tables are clustered by country, incident_cause and magnitude_of_delay to optimize storage and retrieval speeds.
+    - Clustering: Tables are clustered by country, incident_cause and magnitude_of_delay which are frequently filtered to optimize storage and retrieval speeds.

 ### 5. Data Visualization